 Words by Adam Moore.

 Shoryuuuuu-ken!!!
 Screensaver Series is a beast of a performance.
-I feel like it’s 1996 and Dark Ryu is gearing up to obliterate me in an unstoppable, mathematical equation that only the PlayStation really understands.
+I feel like it’s 1996 and Dark Ryu is gearing up to obliterate me in an unstoppable, mathematical equation that only the playstation really understands.
 All I can do is watch the mesmerising combo take hold and await my fate.
-Five (?) performers (sometimes I can’t tell if it’s six) creep, crawl, push, signal, yield, flex, hold, stroke, reappear and reabsorb one another, overall pretty effortlessly, with a rhythm, scale and pace that traverses the granular to the grandiose.
-Visually startling, this organic, curious phenomenon is the result of the performers’ sustained symmetry throughout.
-Beyond the hypnotic state the choreography evokes, placing myself front and centre of the work, I can imagine a queer and beautiful gravity that balances the dancers’ bodies and movements around it, emphasising my anxiety that if I move I might also be raptured into this vortex.
+Five (?) performers (sometimes I can’t tell if it’s six) creep, crawl, push, signal, yield, flex, hold, stroke, reappear and reabsorb one another, in seemingly perfect symmetry, with a rhythm, scale and pace that traverses the granular to the grandiose.

-The faces of the performers are expressionless amidst the accumulation of the warping symmetry created by their interlocking bodies.
+The performers’ faces amidst the accumulation of warping symmetry created by their interlocking bodies are calm, stoic, assured.
 As Screensaver Series ploughs through space, my perception of depth is distorted.
-Their faces become abstractions, stacking up, hovering over, seemingly bursting through bodies, then vanishing, and receding into the back of beyond, kaleidoscopic configurations reminiscent of Damien Hirst’s butterflies.
+Faces become abstractions, stacking up, hovering over, seemingly bursting through bodies, then vanishing, and receding into the back of beyond, kaleidoscopic configurations reminiscent of Damien Hirst’s butterflies.

-The performers’ costumes retain a utilitarian quality within a composition of clashing, pretty patterns, adding a playfulness and complexity to the already disarming visual identity of Screensaver Series.
-Yinka Shonibare’s ‘Refugee Astronaut’ in stasis on the other side of the wall in the Wellcome Collection gallery is not too dissimilar from the skin of the Screensaver.
+The performers’ costumes retain a utilitarian quality within a composition of clashing, pretty patterns, adding a playfulness and complexity to the dizzying aesthetic of Screensaver.
+Yinka Shonibare’s ‘Refugee Astronaut’, in stasis on the other side of the wall in the Wellcome Collection gallery is not too dissimilar from the skin of the Screensaver.
 There are some precarious moments in the dance.
 Weight bearing, strength and tension have their place as features of the choreography.
 You might sense or see slight glimpses of struggle, but negotiation and intuitive collaboration are foregrounded.

 I wonder about the coming elections.
 Politics is a machine, always moving, never stopping, with cold logic that never quite makes sense to me.
 At points of instability and tension, perhaps a series of inexplicable, granular motions could land us somewhere very different, better, more connected, more dexterous.
 Time will tell.

-Screensaver Series is brilliant in its execution of the age old conceit of symmetry.
+Janine Harrington’s Screensaver Series is brilliant in its execution of the age old conceit of symmetry.
 Harrington brings together an exceptional team of performers and a sensitive composer, joining them in various configurations, each lending their own subtle body to the work.
 The strength of the work lies in the level of invention accrued by the ensemble and their ability to focus their attention on their individual and collective symmetries, expressing this through sustained, skilled embodiment for the duration of the performance.
 This is refracted through sound and amplified through costume design and the decision to locate the work centrally in the space, presenting audiences with a 360 degree quasi-immersive experience.
 Within the hypnotic state the dance evokes is the illusion of a queer and beautiful gravity, harmoniously balancing sound, choreography, and the spatial relationships of a softly shifting sattelite audience.

 Images: Roswitha Chesher.